Skip to content

 This page covers the fundamental usages of the library without any LangChain integration.

-Simple anonymization
+Simple anonymization with the pipeline

 from gliner2 import GLiNER2